20ArmstrongD/Allen-the-Alien-Discord-Bot/README.md

 ------------------IMPORTANT----------------------

-Make sure to create a .env file that hold DISCORD_TOKEN, OPENAI_KEY, and ORG_KEY.
+Make sure to create a .env file that holds the following varibales: DISCORD_TOKEN, OPENAI_KEY, and ORG_KEY.
 You will need these in order to get the bot working properly